-Bruce May has devoted his entire career to all aspects of the law and practice of real estate and commercial transactions throughout Arizona.
+Bruce May is chair of the firm's Real Estate Department.
+He has devoted his entire career to all aspects of the law and practice of real estate and commercial transactions throughout Arizona.

 Mr. May is named as preeminent in his field in both The Best Lawyers in America® and Southwest Super Lawyers, each since its inception.
 In 1991 he was elected to membership in The American College of Real Estate Lawyers in honor of his statewide and national accomplishments.
 Mr. May is also a member of the Georgetown Advanced Commercial Leasing Institute in recognition of his expertise in commercial leasing and keeps current with his corporate clients as a member of the International Association of Attorneys and Executives in Corporate Real Estate.